klp/wax-project/index.md

   height: '500px'
 ---

-### A digital collection of of archival media that focuses on the computing devices in the workplace before the advent of personal computers.
+### A collection of digital archival images that focuses on computing devices before the advent of personal computers.

 ### Browse the Collection